seventh720/Personal-Website/README.md

 ### 2. Unexpected Errors in Quiz
 I faced an issue where rapid clicking on quiz options would initiate multiple timers due to overlapping intervals, causing confusion and disrupting the quiz flow.

-To resolve this, I implemented a Boolean flag isProcessingOption.
+To resolve this, I implemented a Boolean flag `isProcessingOption`.
 This flag prevents the start of a new timer while an option is being processed, ensuring that only one interval runs at a time, thereby maintaining the quiz's integrity and user experience.
 ```javascript
 let isProcessingOption = false; // Flag to prevent multiple option selections
 // Handle option selection